Research produces valuable insights into the cause of laminitis

 However, recent research conducted by world leading equine expert Professor Simon Bailey and PhD candidate Courtnay Baskerville in conjunction with the Waltham Centre for Pet Nutrition has focused on growth factor IGF-1, which has a similar structure to insulin and exists on the lamellar cells.
 By developing a method of culturing lamellar epithelial cells in the laboratory, they were able to test the effect of increasing concentrations of insulin.
 The results showed that insulin cross stimulated IGF-1 receptors, which subsequently caused the lamellar cells to proliferate.
 Additionally, it was found that this effect could be prevented using an antibody that specifically blocks the IGF-1 receptor.

-The findings from this study provide one possible explanation of how insulin may directly affect lamellar epithelial cells, which is promising for future work looking to reduce the severity and impact of laminitis by targeting the IGF-1 receptors.
+The findings from this study provides one possible explanation of how insulin may directly affect lamellar epithelial cells, which is promising for future work looking to reduce the severity and impact of laminitis by targeting the IGF-1 receptors.